 * Completes incomplete sentence with proper word.

-* Understands that print carries a message.
+Has own books.* Understands that print carries a message.

 * Pretends to read.